wodby/docker4drupal/README.md

 ## TL;DR;

-All important project settings ( including hostname ) are in `.env` The current state of this repo will deploy a LEMP ( Nginx ) stack on port 80 after running `docker-compose up -d` The `/var/www/html/web` directory will be populated with vanilla Drupal 8 source.
+All important project settings ( including hostname ) are in `.env`

+The current state of this repo will deploy a LEMP ( Nginx ) stack on port 80 after running `docker-compose up -d`

+The `/var/www/html/web` directory will be populated with vanilla Drupal 8 source.
 Delete and replace if you already have a site.

+Once the codebase is there, simply load the Database onto the database container

+You can run apc_clear_cache() and apcu_clear_cache() if you ever switch to composer and move modules from modules/... to modules/contrib/...

 ## Introduction